Skip Navigation

 Raise awareness company-wide

-Reduce your threat surface
+Understand and reduce your threat surface

 For example, you can correct misconfigured software that might be putting confidential data or critical systems at heightened risk of compromise.
 It's also best practice to delete old accounts of former employees and ensure that current employees only have access to the data and systems necessary to complete their tasks.